 I know, I know, having such a terrifying beast in front of you might not be a particularly nice situation, but moving will provoke the hornet.
-Hornets can outrun you, and if you start moving fast and running they will chase you down in mass.
+Hornets can outrun you, reaching speeds of 25 miles per hour when pursing prey; and if you start moving fast and running they will chase you down in mass.
 Their wings are very noisy, and the helicopter-like noise will haunt your dreams for the rest of your life.
 Since we are talking about provoking them, don’t try to scare them away by moving your hand, it will just infuriate them.
 The best thing you can actually do is stay motionless until they fly away.
 A Japanese giant hornet might approach you as a display of curiosity, but once it has lost interest in you will simply leave.

 You know how they say that wearing green colors when swimming can make you look like a sea turtle (which tiger sharks will eat with no hesitation)?
 Well, it is said that clothing is also important when thinking of Japanese giant hornets.
 Of course, this advice is part of local knowledge, so it’s important to listen to what those who deal with these insects recommend.
 What they say is that wearing black clothes will trigger Japanese giant hornets, and thus is advisable to wear white or bright clothes when going hiking or to rural areas.

-If you have cool water or a cold patch, you should use them to prevent swelling; and keep an eye on any signs of an allergic reaction.
+If you have cool water or a cold patch, you should use to prevent swelling; and keep an eye on any signs of an allergic reaction.
+Always carry antihistamines or an anti-itch cream, and use them as necessary.
 Just to be safe, it’s always a good idea to go see a doctor or call 119 in case of it being an emergency.